cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-dopamine-sideloadly.md

 - The latest version of [Sideloadly](https://sideloadly.io/)
 - The latest version of [iTunes](https://www.apple.com/itunes/download/win32) if on Windows
 - The latest version of [Dopamine](https://ellekit.space/dopamine)
+    - A12 and later devices on iOS 15 are recommended to download the 2.1.7 version of [Dopamine](https://github.com/opa334/Dopamine/releases/download/2.1.7/Dopamine.ipa) instead

 ### Installing the application